 CLEVELAND STATE UNIVERSITY (CSU) is an urban, commuter university established in 1964.
 There are seven colleges within the university as well as the Cleveland-Marshall College of Law.
 Recent statistics show enrollment of approximately 10,000 undergraduate students and 6,000 graduate and law students.
 Twenty-two percent of these students belong to ethnic minorities and fifty-six percent are women.
 The CSU campus currently consists of 85 acres just east of downtown Cleveland between E. 17th and E. 30th Streets.
 The 40 campus buildings range from the historical Mather Mansion to modern buildings erected within the past decade.
 The Cleveland/Akron Metropolitan area is the 15th largest in the United States with a population approaching 3 million.

-THE COUNSELING CENTERat CSU is the only mental health facility on this urban campus.
-The Counseling Center’s mission is to provide “comprehensive counseling and psychological services designed to promote the academic success and personal well-being of the CSU community.”
+THE COUNSELING CENTER at CSU provides “comprehensive counseling and psychological services designed to promote the academic success and personal well-being of the CSU community.”
 Services provided to the campus community include individual, couple, and group counseling and psychotherapy; psychiatric services; outreach presentations and on-going seminars or workshops; emergency and crisis response; and consultations.
 Several staff members also teach and serve on University committees.

 The CSU Counseling Center is located on the second floor of the Union Building at 1836 Euclid Ave.
 The facility includes thirteen offices, a group room, a reception area, a kitchen and a waiting area.
 The University’s Testing Center is administratively connected to the Counseling Center and is located in Rhodes Tower West.